Degree spectra of analytic complete equivalence relations: Abstract

 \section{Abstract}

-We study the bi-embeddability and elementary bi-embeddability relation on graphs under Borel reducibility and investigate the degree spectra realized by this relations.
+We study the bi-embeddability and elementary bi-embeddability relation on graphs under Borel reducibility and investigate the degree spectra realized by these relations.
 We first give a Borel reduction from embeddability on graphs to elementary embeddability on graphs.
 As a consequence we obtain that elementary bi-embeddability on graphs is a $\pmb \Sigma^1_1$ complete equivalence relation.
-We then investigate the algorithmic properties of this reduction to show that every bi-embeddability spectrum of a graph is the jump spectrum of an elementary bi-embeddability spectrum of a graph.
+We then investigate the algorithmic properties of this reduction.
+We obtain that elementary bi-embeddability on the class of computable graphs is $\Sigma^1_1$ complete with respect to computable reducibility and show that the elementary bi-embeddability and bi-embeddability spectra realized by graphs are related.